 As a woman why would you want to take your career international?
-There are plenty of good reasons to consider and here is why:
+There are plenty of good reasons to consider international jobs and here is why:

 The saying is “Girl Power” which actually means independence.
 If you want to be independent, going abroad will mean you will have to leave behind the traditional ties of home.

 While communications technology makes it easier than ever to keep in touch with home ties, you’ll still be on your own pretty much of the time but you can branch out to new life experiences.

 Not only will this be an enriching experience personally, but it will also help you stand out from the crowd when it comes to resumes and interviews.
 Men tend to dominate those high job titles like ”Global Head.”
 But, watch out men!

-Many men dominate those high job titles like ”Global Head” of, but watch out men because once a woman gains international experience she will be known as the next Senior Vice President Shona Brown of Google or Chief Financial Executive Officer that is Safra Catz of Oracle Corp.
+Because once a woman gains international experience, she will be known as the next Senior Vice-President, like Shona Brown of Google or Chief Financial Executive Officer, like Safra Catz of Oracle Corp.

 Often women feel as though they are in a classroom, and they can actually be more intelligent than men as they want to learn more in their job rather than jump the sales ladder in one step.

 Women are more likely to take the international experience to a much better level, acquainting themselves with an entirely different set of cultural nuances, languages, traditions, and living habit.

 So, what kind of jobs can you people get overseas?
-The most common by far is teaching English in other countries, either formally or informally.
+The most common foreign jobs for Indians is teaching English in other countries, either formally or informally.

 You can look for a job vacancy for women with hotels, resorts, theme parks, and touring companies which frequently employ young foreign workers as they work well in this environment.